RedisLabs/redislabs-docs/content/connect/install.md

          /connect/install.md
 ---

-Redis Connect helps connect traditional relational database systems (RDBMS) to Redis Enterprise.
+Redis Data Integration helps connect traditional relational database systems (RDBMS) to Redis Enterprise.
 It does this by ingesting (_importing_) row-based data into a target Redis database.

-The Redis Connect command-line interface (CLI) helps you set up a new Redis Connect instance and configure the connections between your source data and Redis Enterprise.
+The Redis Data Integration command-line interface (CLI) helps you set up a new Redis Data Integration instance and configure the connections between your source data and Redis Enterprise.

-The Redis Connect CLI requires network access to the Redis Enterprise cluster API; it uses port 9443 by default.
+The Redis Data Integration CLI requires network access to the Redis Enterprise cluster API; it uses port 9443 by default.

 {{<note>}}This information describes features currently in preview.
 Behavior may change before general availability.{{</note>}}

-## Install Redis Connect CLI
+## Install Redis Data Integration CLI

-Redis Connect CLI requires Python 3.7 or later.
+Redis ConData Integrationnect CLI requires Python 3.7 or later.
 If your operating system relies on a different version of Python, we recommend installing the latest version of Python and using [virtual environments](https://docs.python.org/3/library/venv.html) to manage Python.

 Specific steps vary according to your operating system and environment.
 The general process is:

 1. Install or update to [Python 3.7 or later](https://www.python.org/downloads/)

-1. Set up and activate a new virtual environment for Redis Connect:
+1. Set up and activate a new virtual environment for Redis Data Integration:

     ``` console
     python3 -m venv venv
     source venv/bin/activate
     ```

-1. Install Redis Connect CLI:
+1. Install Redis Data Integration CLI:

     ``` console
     pip3 install https://qa-onprem.s3.amazonaws.com/redis-connect/redis_connect_cli-latest-py3-none-any.whl
     ```

-## Set up a Redis Connect instance
+## Set up a Redis Data Integration instance

-Once Redis Connect CLI is installed, you can use it to create a new Redis Connect instance.
+Once Redis Data Integration CLI is installed, you can use it to create a new Redis Data Integration instance.
 Here's how:

 1. Verify prerequisites

-    To set up a new Redis Connect instance, you need:
+    To set up a new Redis Data Integration instance, you need:

     - A Redis Enterprise cluster, v6.2 or later